 Please especially note that no school should make any plane or hotel reservations until its coach receives confirmation from a Glenbrooks Director (see the “Completing the Initial Entry” portion of the invitation).

-We are utilizing a Mutual Preference Judging system this year in our Varsity CX and Varsity LD divisions.
-We will be steadfast and diligent in making sure judging philosophies are posted and schools have their judge’s names entered online by the deadline in order to make this MPJ system possible – Friday, November 15th by 5 pm (CST).
+We will continue to utilize a Mutual Preference Judging system this year in our Varsity CX and Varsity LD divisions.
+We will be steadfast and diligent in making sure judging philosophies are posted and schools have their judge’s names entered online by the deadline in order to make this MPJ system possible – Friday, November 14th by 5 pm (CST).
 Schools will be charged a $100 penalty for not meeting this deadline.
-If you are interested in hiring out for rounds past your commitment in VCX or VLD ($30 to $40 a round), please contact Tara at email@example.com.
-We hope to have our MPJ system available for you on the morning of Tuesday, November 19th..
+If you are interested in hiring out for rounds past your commitment in VCX or VLD ($30 to $40 a round), please contact Sara Sanchez at [email protected] We hope to have our MPJ system available for you on the morning of Tuesday, November 18th We will also continue to offer a strike system in Public Forum.

 We will only accept one check per school and one check can only cover one school.
 If this is a problem please email Michael Greenstein at [email protected]